Kukunin/stm32f100c8/README.md

 You still need to get the [STM32F10x Standard Peripherals Library](https://ru.wikipedia.org/wiki/STM32F10x_Standard_Peripherals_Library) library <sub>([download](http://www.st.com/st-web-ui/static/active/en/st_prod_software_internet/resource/technical/software/firmware/stsw-stm32054.zip))</sub> in order to compile and run initialization code directly.

-Make sure you updated `STDPERIPH_PATH` in Makefile to point your installation of that library.
+Make sure you updated `SPL_BASE_PATH` in Makefile to point your installation of that library.

 Also, you need to have `make` and `arm-none-eabi-toolchain`.
 In Archlinux it took me just to type `yaourt -S gcc-arm-none-eabi-bin` into the console.